 See how different you can make each sound?

 How to Organize Repurposed Content In a Social Media Content Calendar

 If you own a swim school and are posting a tip about how learning to swim proficiently before the age of 5 increases your chances of becoming a leader later in life, you might repurpose your post in the following ways:

 (Note: You will also attach the tip in graphic form.
 The attached image is indicated by "[Tip 1]".)

 Can you see that both reposting and repurposing content can add tremendous value to your brand and your followers if done with intentionality?

 It's time to get serious about our social media marketing.
 A little bit of up-front planning will show the professionalism and consistency of your brand.

-If I can do anything to help you use this Social Media Content Calendar to the fullest, I’m here!
-Just leave a comment below, and I’ll jump into action for you.
+If I can do anything to help you use this Social Media Content Calendar to the fullest, I'm here!
+Just send me a tweet, and I'll jump into action for you.